MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 :::image type="content" source="media/secure-storage/storage-3.png" alt-text="Screenshot of enabling CMK for a storage account." lightbox= "media/secure-storage/storage-3.png":::

 You can also enable infrastructure encryption, which provides double encryption at both the service and infrastructure levels.
-This setting cannot be changed after you create the storage account.
+This setting can't be changed after you create the storage account.

 > [!NOTE]
 > In order to utilize a customer-managed key for storage account encryption, you must enable it during account creation and you should have a Key Vault with Key and Managed Identity with appropriate permissions already provisioned.
 Optionally, 256-bit AES encryption at the Azure Storage infrastructure level can also be enabled.

 ## Step 2.
 Verify users and control access to storage data with the least privileges

 First, use Azure AD to govern access to storage accounts.
-Using [Role-based Access Control with Storage Accounts](/azure/storage/blobs/authorize-access-azure-active-directory) allows you to granularly define access based job function leveraging OAuth 2.0.
+Using [Role-based Access Control with Storage Accounts](/azure/storage/blobs/authorize-access-azure-active-directory) allows you to granularly define access based job function using OAuth 2.0.
 You can align your granular access to your Conditional Access Policy.

 It is important to note that roles for storage accounts must be assigned at either the management or data level.
-Thus, if you are using Azure AD as the authentication and authorization method, a user should be assigned the appropriate combination of roles to give them the least amount of privilege necessary to complete their job function.
+Thus, if you're using Azure AD as the authentication and authorization method, a user should be assigned the appropriate combination of roles to give them the least amount of privilege necessary to complete their job function.

 For a list of Storage Account Roles for granular access see [Azure built-in roles for Storage](/azure/role-based-access-control/built-in-roles#storage).
-RBAC assignments can be done through the Access Control option on the Storage Account and can be assigned at various scopes.
+RBAC assignments are done through the Access Control option on the Storage Account and can be assigned at various scopes.

 You configure access control from the **Access Control (IAM)** settings of a storage account, as shown here.